Skip to Content

 25. Say Yes and accept random invitations

-Say yes a lot when someone spontaneously invites you for dinner, to their home, or a cool activity.
-Trust me; you will build wonderful memories.
+Say yes when someone spontaneously invites you to dinner, their home, or a cool activity.

 26. Carry along extra cash

 Carry along some extra cash in different places for emergencies.
-I recommend a couple of hundred dollars as a backup when you lose your wallet, can’t find a working ATM, or your credit card gets stolen.
+I recommend a couple of hundred dollars as a backup when you lose your wallet, can’t find a working ATM, or get your credit card stolen.

 You can stash it, for example, in your socks, cosmetic bag, day pack, and some in your backpack or suitcase.